 Messages/e-mail/SMS: relevant ideas to the context - maintaining brevity - use of conventions, layout and format - appropriate language to the content and context.

-Notice /Poster / Ads / Invitation: occasions and purposes showing the context details of venue, date, time, salutation, invitation, programme - persuasive language - organisation, layout and design - maintaining brevity - design and graphics - rhythm in language (for ads)
+Notice /Poster / Ads / Invitation: occasions and purposes showing the context details of venue, date, time, salutation, invitation, programme - layout and design - maintaining brevity.

 Slogans/Placards: appropriate to the context - maintaining brevity and rhythm